Ravada A. Chandrasekhar

-Ravada Azad Chandrasekhar is a 1991-batch Indian Police Service (IPS) officer who serves as the State Police Chief of Kerala.
+Ravada Azad Chandrasekhar is a 1991-batch Indian Police Service (IPS) officer who currently serves as the state police chief of Kerala.
 Before his appointment as the Chief of Kerala Police, he was Special Director in the Intelligence Bureau (IB).

 Early life and education

 Chandrasekhar hails from Veeravasaram in the West Godavari district of Andhra Pradesh.
-He joined the Indian Police Service in 1991 and was allotted the Kerala cadre.
+He joined in the Indian Police Service in 1991 and was allocated the Kerala cadre.

 Career

-Chandrasekhar has served in a range of policing assignments at the state and central levels.
-He held senior roles in the Intelligence Bureau and was serving as Special Director at the time of his appointment as the Kerala State Police Chief.
+Chandrasekhar has served in various policing assignments at the state and central levels.
+He held senior roles in the Intelligence Bureau and was serving as its Special Director at the time of his appointment as the Kerala State Police Chief.

-Director General of Police, Kerala
+State Police Chief, Kerala

-The Government of Kerala appointed Chandrasekhar as the Director General of Police and State Police Chief on 1 July 2025, succeeding Shaik Darvesh Saheb.
-His appointment received widespread coverage in both national and regional media.
+The Government of Kerala appointed Chandrasekhar as the Director General of Police and State Police Chief on 1 July 2025, succeeding Dr Shaik Darvesh Saheb.
+His appointment was widely reported by both national and regional media.

 Controversies

 1994 Koothuparamba firing

-Chandrasekhar’s appointment revived public discussion about the 1994 Koothuparamba firing in Kannur district, in which five Democratic Youth Federation of India (DYFI) activists were killed.
-As then-Assistant Superintendent of Police, he was among the officers present at the scene.
-Criminal proceedings against police officers in the case were later quashed by the Kerala High Court.
+Chandrasekhar's appointment has drawn public discussion about the 1994 Koothuparamba firing in Kannur district, in which five Democratic Youth Federation of India (DYFI) activists were killed.
+As then-Assistant Superintendent of Police, he was one of the senior officers present at the scene.
+Criminal proceedings against all the police officers in the case were later quashed by the Kerala High Court.

-The firing incident continues to be a politically sensitive topic in Kerala and has been referenced in commentary on his tenure.
+The firing incident even today continues to be a politically sensitive topic in Kerala and has been referenced by various media outlets in commentary on his tenure.

 Regional media coverage

-Chandrasekhar’s appointment was widely reported in multiple regional languages, including Malayalam and Telugu, contributing to his public notability in South India.
+Chandrasekhar's appointment as the State Police Chief was widely reported in multiple regional languages, including Malayalam and Telugu, contributing to his public notability in South India.